 Myths are structural — heroes are coded to fall; gods to be avenged.
 Boil them down and crystalline patterns emerge.
 Laura Steenberge's ingenious Perseus Slays the Gorgon Medusa (2014), in which the ancient tale is reduced to beautiful bare bones, is a wonder of compression and clever cross-stitching.
 Apartment House will give its UK premiere.

 Hanne Darboven's obsessive Opus 17a (1984) appears completely implacable.
 Bach for the AI age.
 But the endless, oceanic flow, wave upon wave of defective arpeggiation, creates something deeply unnerving and startlingly nihilistic.
 Before this Ambika P3 is flooded with the sounds of the planet’s own structural faultlines.
-Olivia Block's eruptive field recordings of the volcanoes of Hawaii feed into the extraordinary acousmatic composition Heave To (2006), which will receive its first outing in concert in the UK.
+Olivia Block's eruptive field recordings of storms at sea — picked up from an old wooden tall ship in California and a wind farm in Hawaii — feed into the extraordinary acousmatic composition Heave To (2006), which will receive its first outing in concert in the UK.

 And to end the second half, literal structures, literally toppling.
 In Italian artist Jacopo Belloni‘s Slapstick n°1: the preventer (2017), the stage is set for an nerve-shredding farce, an elaborate and impossible traversal that we can see — and all know — is doomed to fail.